tbd-ai/tbd-tools/MXNet-MemoryProfiler/README.md

 1. Run whatever sockeye/mxnet model you want to profile and place the stderr output file in a folder.
 Let us call this folder 'logs'.
 For example, save a sockeye models output to file in the following manner:

+Note the following

+1. Refer [here](https://github.com/awslabs/sockeye) to understand how to install and use Sockeye.
+2. Refer [here](https://github.com/apache/incubator-mxnet/tree/master/example) to see MXNet usage examples.
+3. **The memory profiler provided here works with MXNET Version v0.12.0 hence it can only be used with Sockeye versions that work with MXNet v0.12.0.
+Keep this in mind while looking at examples in above links.**
 ```
 python3 -m sockeye.train \
 -s /home/ab/clone/data/wmt17/corpus.tc.BPE.de \